Procreate app fashion model drawing sketching light, dark, shadows and sparkles and shine by Laura Volpintesta on ipad

 images-1

-in closing, as I’ve said before, a chair designer is not going to exaggerate the dimensions of the chair he’s designing.
+In closing, as I’ve said before, a chair designer is not going to exaggerate the dimensions of the chair he’s designing.
 He can illustrate a really incredible rendering of the chair that is totally exciting, but the proportions are going to be spot -on.
+He’s designed it well for its intended purpose.

 So, as I’ve asked also before, what’s UP with fashion proportions?